jahilldev/minimal-analytics/packages/ga4/README.md

 # @minimal-analytics/ga4

 This package is a slimmed down (**2KB GZipped**), drop-in replacement for the official Google Analytics 4 library.
-It provides page view tracking, engagement time and scroll events.
+It provides page view, engagement time, scroll and click tracking events.
 Custom events can be handled in your application by calling `track` with your custom event type when needed.

 The package works by calling the Google Analytics API directly, no further integrations like GTM are required.